Last update: 12 months ago

 Mould is a nightmare for every homeowner.
 Not only unsightly, but mould can also cause allergic reactions and respiratory problems.
 Prolonged exposure to mould can be harmful, and thus as a homeowner, you should prioritise getting rid of mould as soon as possible.
-While we cannot control the weather conditions and seasonal changes, we can do something about the humidity in our homes.
+While we cannot control weather conditions and seasonal changes, we can do something about the humidity in our homes.

 What is mould and types of mould

 Indoor mould (or mildew) is a fungal growth that develops on wet materials.
 You probably have faced black and green mould, as they’re the most common household types.
 It feeds on dead particles, and while that’s an essential part of nature, no one wants it in their homes.
 You have a lot of organic material at home that mould can feed off – wallpaper, grime in the bathroom, and more.
 It colonises through spores that float in the air and land on surfaces.
 These airborne particles can be harmful to humans and animals if exposed long enough.